 Ben Franklin, at 81, was by far the oldest delegate at the constitutional convention.
 Once the lengthy debates for approval in the state conventions were over and the thirteen colonies became the United States of America, Franklin is recorded saying something to the effect, “Now we have a republic, let’s see if we can keep it.”
 Franklin was a very wise man, knowing a great deal about human nature and the threat our form of government would be to the power-hungry within and outside our borders.
 There is a great price to pay for the freedoms we enjoy.

-While we celebrate Independence Day on July 4, we should never presume our hard-earned freedoms are secured because we raise the flag, shoot fireworks, and celebrate with family gatherings on this one day.
+We should never presume our hard-earned freedoms are secured because we raise the flag, shoot fireworks, and celebrate with family gatherings on this one day.
 We must remain vigilant and not allow ourselves to drift or become lazy about defending and standing up for those principles that make this a great country.
 President Ronald warned us about careless drifting,

 To me, the bottom line issue is that our country has been dangerously drifting away from biblical teaching and those principles that have made us a great nation.
 How has this “drifting” away from God happened?
-Some point their finger at the public education system, others blame the government’s brainwashing and takeover of the what used to be considered the responsibilities of family, church, and community.
+Some point their finger at the public education system, while others blame the government’s brainwashing and takeover of what used to be considered the responsibilities of family, church, and community.

 Here’s what I think is part of the problem, perhaps the heart of the issue.
-It comes down to individual responsibility to whether or not you and I are committed to practice what we preach, to live out the teachings of Jesus in our lives.
+It comes down to individual responsibility to whether or not you and I are committed to practicing what we preach, to live out the teachings of Jesus in our lives.
 Have we allowed ourselves to become so comfortable and distracted by our prosperity that we have forgotten why we are here?
 Here’s an article I saw recently that speaks to the issue of drifting away from Jesus http://beautifulchristianlife.com/blog/the-danger-of-drifting-away-from-jesus/

 This picture is of a boat adrift without someone to guide it.
-If this boat represents your life, who need to get in the boat to guide it?
+If this boat represents your life, who needs to get in the boat to guide it?
 If you could invite someone to help you get it going in the right direction, who would that be?

-If you want some encouragement and help to learn how to life proactively in this time and place God has provided for you, check out my book Heaven’s Currency.
+If you want some encouragement and help to learn how to live proactively in this time and place God has provided for you, check out my book Heaven’s Currency.
 It will help you get your reason for living in focus and provide practical ideas for living out God’s will in your life.